sparkflows/sparkflows-docs/docs/rest-api-authentication/restapi-postman.rst

 Acquire Token using Postman
 ++++++++++++++++++++++++++++++++++++++

-This document illustrates the interaction necessary to obtain and use OAuth 2.0 access tokens using Postman.
+This document describes the steps to obtain and use OAuth 2.0 access tokens using Postman.

 Grants are at the heart of OAuth 2.0.
 Each grant defines one way for a client to retrieve an authorization.